agagnon2/JeanPI-crawler/README.md

 #Run the react app

-To run the react app
+To run the react app, run `npm run start`